Bog Bean foliage

 Planting & Growing

 Bog Bean will grow to be about 12 inches tall at maturity, with a spread of 24 inches.
 Its foliage tends to remain dense right to the water, not requiring facer plants in front.
 It grows at a fast rate, and under ideal conditions can be expected to live for approximately 10 years.
+As an herbaceous perennial, this plant will usually die back to the crown each winter, and will regrow from the base each spring.
+Be careful not to disturb the crown in late winter when it may not be readily seen!

 This plant does best in full sun to partial shade.
 As an aquatic plant, it requires a suitable water garden environment and will benefit from special planting and ongoing care practices; consult one of our in-store experts for further details and instructions.
 It is particular about its soil conditions, with a strong preference for rich, acidic soils.
 It is somewhat tolerant of urban pollution.
 This species is native to parts of North America.
 It can be propagated by division.